 My name is Anthousa Papadopoulou, I am the owner of the Kalamata Dive Center and I am a PADI Master Scuba Instructor and cavern instructor, a Tec50 diver and a cave diver.
 I was born in Athens to a greek father and a swiss-german mom and was raised in a multilingual, bicultural household with two younger siblings.
 I’ve lived half of my life in Greece and the other half in Switzerland.
 I’ve studied, had a career, travelled the world and when I had my children, I became a full time housewife by choice.
 I used to run marathons and I practice yoga since decades.
 My first dive was in 1992 and I knew immediately, it is my world.
 I used to skin dive a lot as a child, but apnea was not enough for me.
 I liked staying longer under water, so I got certified as a PADI Open Water diver in 1998, bought my own equipment and dived a lot.
-In 2012 my life changed abruptly and painfully, in 2014 I lost my daughter and my marriage.
-What helped me is being underwater, I found peace and comfort in the sea.
+In 2012 my life changed abruptly.
+In 2014 my daughter died.
+Having had to cope with two cancer kids (one of which survived) my happy marriage ended.
+I found comfort in the sea.
 I realized the therapeutic effect of scuba diving and decided I want to share it with others.
 So I went on with my education and right after becoming a PADI instructor I opened the Kalamata Dive Center in Kalamata in 2016.
 I kept my groups very small and ended up having only private dives, because it is important for me to focus on every detail of my dive buddy’s experience.